 - Building a University community that is inclusive, diverse and exciting for all students on and off campus.

-With close to 14,000 members, the University of Regina Students’ Union reflects the diversity of its campus and of its students.
+With over 14,000 members, the University of Regina Students’ Union reflects the diversity of its campus and of its students.
 The Students’ Union also supports, through funding and/or materials, student groups and support centres like the UR Pride Centre for Sexual and Gender Diversity, the Regina Public Interest Research Group (RPIRG), and the Women’s Centre, so that all students can get advice or educate themselves on issues they are passionate about.
 URSU is also Local 9 of the Canadian Federation of Students (CFS) and was a founding member of the CFS as part of the Saskatchewan component.

 We help keep students connected with everything happening on campus — seminars, cabarets, awareness campaigns and events run by our many student clubs and societies.
 URSU is essentially the place for all students to find a community on campus while sharing their own community with the rest of the world.